lkp25/BATTLE-CITY-VARIATION-game/README.md

 it loses 10% of "life" which is opacity.
 After 10 hits it disappears and game is over - winner is logged in the console.

+//03.03.2021
-//03.03.2021 - optimized missle/tank boundaries, fixed no-collision bug when tanks were charging on one another(one would slide under the other), set map to be sligtly bigger, tanks size is exactly 1/13 of the map size now.
+- optimized missle/tank boundaries,
+- fixed no-collision bug when tanks were charging on one another(one would slide under the other),
+- set map to be sligtly bigger, tanks size is exactly 1/13 of the map size now.
-Added bounce effect on tanks collision.
+- Added bounce effect on tanks collision.

+//04.03.2021
-//04.03.2021 - created factory function for generating wall-obstacles (crimson square). added wall-tank collision detection - tanks can not move through walls added missle-wall hit detection - when missle hits the wall, wall disappears.
+- created factory function for generating wall-obstacles (crimson square).
+- added wall-tank collision detection - tanks can not move through walls
+- added missle-wall hit detection - when missle hits the wall, wall disappears.

-+ fixed major performance issue by clearing amassing intervals(every time a missle was shot - there was an interval set to run and never stop, even after the missle was removed from game area and it was no longer needed as a movement function for this particular missle)
+- fixed major performance issue by clearing amassing intervals(every time a missle was shot - there was an interval set to run and never stop, even after the missle was removed from game area and it was no longer needed as a movement function for this particular missle)

+//05.03.2021
+- optimized tanks' movement speed
+- perfected tank-obstacle collision detection, added strict block-movement functionality when tank triaes to run through the obstacle with movement being unlocked after the obstacle is destroyed.